 - Slice skirt steak against the grain and serve warm with Chimichurri Sauce.

 Okay, so starting off I am going to say that skirt steak can be a bit tricky to grill.
 It can very easily end up a chewy disaster, which no one wants.
 Here are some tips that help me get that nice tender skirt steak, a good sear and super delicious flavor.
-If you are wanting to still make this recipe, but not sold on the cut of meat check out the alternate options below.
+If you are wanting to still make this grilled skirt steak recipe, but not sold on the cut of meat check out the alternate options below.

 - Get your grill super hot.
 When I say hot I mean over 500 degrees Fahrenheit.
 Skirt steak is thin and you can easily over-cook it before you get a good sear.
 You should only need to cook your steak 3 minutes each side with the grill that hot.
 Also, having a meat thermometer handy is very helpful to reach your desired cook without all the guess work.

-- Let it marinade and rest.
+- Let the steak marinade and rest.
 The marinade for this recipe gives the steak so much flavor and helps the meat stay tender while cooking.
 Trust me, let it marinade as long as possible.
 Just like the marinade is important, so is the rest time.
 Letting meat rest, especially steak, is crucial.
 It allows the steak to retain its juiciness when cut, therefore yielding a more tender and flavorful bite.

 - Pick good quality meat.
 Try talking to a local butcher, or going to the meat counter at your grocery store and ask for a good cut instead of just grabbing one off the shelf.
 Doing this gives you more control over the meat you buy, and almost always leads to a better cut of meat.

-Yes, you have to marinade the steak for the flavor to develop.
+Yes, you have to marinade the skirt steak for the flavor to develop.
 The minimum time this steak should marinade is 30 minutes, but the longer the better.

-Yes, you can have the steak marinade as long as overnight and grill it the next day.
+Yes, you can have the skirt steak marinade as long as overnight and grill it the next day.

-When stored in the fridge in an airtight container the steak will stay good for up to 4 days.
+When stored in the fridge in an airtight container the grilled skirt steak will stay good for up to 4 days.
 To re-warm the steak either heat in the oven, in a pan on the stove top, or in the microwave until warm.

 Grilled Skirt Steak with Chimichurri Sauce